This exercise demonstrates analysis of a leaky aquifer based on the pumping test data published in Dawson and Istok (1991), p. 113.

 •Derivative of type curve (dotted line)

-These plots can be displayed on a log-log or semi-log (lin-log) scale, by selecting the appropriate radio button above the diagnostic graphs.
-For this example, the aquifer type is not immediately evident upon inspection of only the drawdown data.
-However, if you look at the derivative data, you can see the characteristic “saddle”, typical of a leaky aquifer (outlined in the image above).
+If you look at the derivative data in the Diagnostic Graph, you can see the characteristic “saddle”, typical of a leaky aquifer (outlined in the image above).
 Alternately, you can use the semi-log diagnostic graph to interpret the aquifer conditions.

 For more details on the diagnostic graphs, see Diagnostic Plots.